wp-plugins/chatroll-live-chat/readme.txt

 === Chatroll Live Chat ===
 Contributors: chatroll
 Donate link: http://chatroll.com
-Tags: chatroll, live, widget, chat, sidebar, shoutbox Requires at least: 2.8
+Tags: chatroll, live, widget, chat, facebook, twitter, sidebar, shoutbox Requires at least: 2.8
-Tested up to: 2.9
+Tested up to: 3.2.1
-Stable tag: 1.2.5
+Stable tag: 2.1

-Chatroll is a simple and flexible chat plugin for WordPress.
-Use Chatroll as a live chat or shoutbox on your sidebar, posts and pages.
+Chatroll is a great new way to reach, engage and grow your site's social media following.
+Add Chatroll's leading social chat widget to your WordPress sidebar, posts, and pages.

 == Description ==

-**Chatroll Live Chat** is a simple and flexible chat plugin for WordPress.
-Use Chatroll as a **live chat** or **shoutbox** on your sidebar, posts and pages.
+**Chatroll** is a great new way to **reach, engage and grow your site's social media following**.
+Add Chatroll's leading **social chat widget** to your WordPress sidebar, posts, and pages.

 **Benefits & Features:**

-***Elegant & Simple Interface***
+***Social Chat***

+* True real-time social interaction
+* Reach, engage and grow your social media following
+* Facebook and Twitter support

+***Simple Design***

 * Clean, clutter-free user interface
 * Embed chat using shortcode or widget